MrRobinOfficial/Guide-UnrealEngine/README.md

 ```

 #### Smart pointers

-In Unreal Engine, a raw pointer is a basic C++ pointer that holds the memory address of an object or resource.
-It provides direct access and control over memory but requires manual memory management, including allocation and deallocation.
-Raw pointers do not provide built-in memory safety features.

 In contrast, smart pointers in Unreal Engine are specialized classes, such as `TSharedPtr` and `TWeakPtr`, that handle memory management automatically.
 Smart pointers offer benefits like automatic deallocation, reference counting, and improved memory safety.
 They help prevent memory leaks and simplify memory management tasks within the game engine.